AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 The website looks slightly different from what I initially had in mind when creating the wireframes.

 - I didn't include the leaderboard in the wireframes as I wasn't sure if I'll manage to include one.
-- I added more buttons for easier navigation
+- I added more buttons for easier navigation.

 </br>